-- No significant changes to sport not listed above - Belfairs Park, Bonchurch Park, Cavendish Gardens, Garrison, Milton Road Gardens, Shoebury Park and Southchurch Park are all in our pipeline for either being refurbished or having a smart gate access system installed. - Floodlights are mentioned in the plan for Shoebury Park.
+- No significant changes to sport not listed above - Southchurch Park, Bonchurch Park, Cavendish Gardens, Milton Road Gardens, Shoebury Park have all been refurbished in 2023, with a smart gate access system.
+The tennis court at Garrison now be operated via a mobile phone app - Floodlights are mentioned in the plan for Shoebury Park.
 It would be worth including the need for floodlights at all park sites, to extend the hours of year-round play and to support the financial viability of each park site. - There appears to be community use of the floodlit tennis/netball courts at Chase High School but the community use agreement required by planning condition to formalise this is not yet in place.

-7.3 Tennis Summary and Conclusions
+7.4 Tennis Summary and Conclusions

-- Large uptake in last two years due to covid, unclear yet whether numbers will be maintained in 2022 (not expecting to retain all the increase) - Continues to be opportunities for the Council to work with the LTA to improve the provision and sustainability of the Council Park tennis court stock. - The LTA have highlighted funding streams for tennis court improvements - The recommendations set out above should be incorporated into the PPS - Ensure long term community use of new flood lit courts at Chase High School through ensuring a community use agreement is submitted and approved to meet the planning condition put in place to safeguard this community use
+- Large uptake in last two years due to covid; nationally, numbers are still well above pre-covid rates.
+There has been a drop but participation is still up year on year. - Continues to be opportunities for the Council to work with the LTA to improve the provision and sustainability of the Council Park tennis court stock. - The LTA have highlighted funding streams for tennis court improvements - The recommendations set out above should be incorporated into the PPS - Ensure long term community use of new flood lit courts at Chase High School through ensuring a community use agreement is submitted and approved to meet the planning condition put in place to safeguard this community use.

-8 Netball
+8. Netball

-Demano Demand data 2022
+Demand data 2018 Demand data 2023

-Netball teams Number of teams Number of members Number of teams Number of members
+Netball teams Number of teams Number of teams Number of teams Number of members

-Netball women's over 18's N/A N/A 13 466
+Netball women's over 18's N/A N/A 14 168

-Netball Women's U18's N/A N/A 8 86
+Netball Women's U18's N/A N/A 8 79

-Netball Womens 14's N/A N/A 3 129
+Netball Women's 14's N/A N/A 4 83

-Netball women's over 18's N/A N/A 3 90
+Netball women's over 18's N/A N/A 3 39

-Total 27 771
+Total 29 369